 TIP - Moderating individual items

-TIP: You can also view, approve, edit, and reject moderated posts and files directly from Discussions and Libraries themselves (an example from a Discussion is shown below).
+You can also view, approve, edit, and reject moderated posts and files directly from Discussions and Library Entries themselves (an example from a Discussion is shown below).